-Don’t give up on equities in volatile times, says Barry Morrison, manager of the Renaissance Millennium High Income Fund.
+Don’t give up on equities in volatile times, says Barry Morrison of Aston Hill.

 Instead, find income-yielding ones.